MAC OS X CARD IMAGING

-TAKE CARE as if you point to the wrong disk, you can dammage your system.
+TAKE CARE as if you point to the wrong disk, you can damage your system.
 BE mighty sure you image the RIGHT disk / device!!!

 - sudo is a unix command to elevate my privileges to root (full access) as Mac OS X has this off by default.
 I’m not sure if its needed or not but habit is habit.
 DD dos many things, in this case it will take the raw data in the .img file and dump it bit for bit to the raw disk device, not caring or knowing about file systems or anything else.
 I used dd to extract from the PlugPBX master SD card I create and test and render them a file just reversing the parameters.
 Very slick!

 Note: This process will take awhile.
 Be Patient.
 When DD is done processing its stream it will exit and give a summary of total data transferred.
-See here for more details on using dd on OS X. As you can see below, this image of 4 gigs onto a 4 gig class 6 SDHC card took quite awhile.
+As you can see below, this image of 4 gigs onto a 4 gig class 6 SDHC card took quite awhile.
 We’re going to be shrinking down the size of PlugPBX soon once we get things well tested, as we’ll no longer ship it with Development and Source code to cut its size down considerably!

 dd: /dev/disk1: end of device 7839745+0 records in 7839744+0 records out 4013948928 bytes transferred in 7434.024208 secs (539943 bytes/sec)